PrismRL/prism/docs/source/making-a-roguelike/part14.rst

          end
       end

-      if controls.inventory.pressed or controls["return"].pressed then self.manager:pop() end
+      if controls.inventory.pressed or controls.back.pressed then self.manager:pop() end
    end

 And to wrap things up we'll change InventoryActionState's resume.
 When it resumes we'll check if